SasuMC/SasuMC/README.md

 - I’m currently learning Java [ **JUNIOR DEV**  ] ✨

-- I make Plugins on Spigot & Paper, and Mods on Fabric!
+- I make Plugins for Minecraft on Spigot & Paper, and Mods on Fabric!